Author’s Note:

 Having failed again, Bill looks deflated and embarrassed.
 To visually echo his shame, one of the rubber bands that was on the table is now wrapped around and binding the fingers of his left hand.
 The mask reappears, the horse statue still angled at Helena, who is trapped between it and the man on the newspaper:

-Kubrick doesn’t add or subtract props unless there is something to be communicated.
-The statue works as a Trojan Horse entering the swirling world of Bill’s psyche, his private, personal area invaded and rearranged.
+When Kubrick adds or subtracts a prop, he is inviting speculation; asking a question without providing an answer.
+In this way, the statue works as a Trojan Horse entering the swirling world of Bill’s psyche, his private, personal area invaded and rearranged.
 The arrival of this object reads as a chess move from an unseen player, a knight advancing to put the Harfords in check.
 The internal chaos Bill is experiencing is being visibly represented; as Alice’s fantasies play in Bill's waking world, the primal, animal rhythms and the threats on his family enter the otherwise clean, clinical space of Bill’s profession.

 Bill appears oblivious to the changes and the dangers that move around him, he doesn’t even seem to be bothered that he just witnessed child prostitution in broad daylight.
 He is so singularly wrapped up in his fragility and failures that he doesn’t even notice that his family is now being targeted, his daughter is now in the eyeline of a strategic enemy.
 He doesn’t realize his space has been invaded, that his family’s future is in the balance.